-Recommended Preparation: CABMK201 or 301

-Covers the special materials and techniques used to fabricate the wood products that are used in aircraft.
+3.0 hours lecture, 3.0 hours laboratory Recommended Preparation: CABMK201 or 301 Grading: letter grade or credit/no credit Covers the special materials and techniques used to fabricate the wood products that are used in aircraft.
 Identifying the information required from engineering drawings, planning the production process, application of fasteners and hardware, installing the products and protecting the product are included.
 Upon completion, a thorough knowledge of and skill development in the techniques to fabricate wood products for aircraft interiors will be achieved.